re-data/re-data/docs/docs/getting_started/toy_shop/compute_monitoring.md

  "postgres"."toy_shop"."customers"      | min_length      |        4.7999999976 |                  4 | 2021-01-26 00:00:00
 ```

-We can see there are copule of things re_data flagged for us.
+We can see there are a couple of things re_data flagged for us.
-In the next setup.

-Let's generate UI to look closer into what's happening.
+In the next setup, let's generate UI to look closer into what's happening.